MicrosoftDocs/Virtualization-Documentation/windowscontainers/about/when_containers.md

 ## Properties of a virtual machine ##

-Virtual machines are completely isolated enviornments from the host operating system.

 Virtual machines have the following properties:
 - Can run other operating systems to the host operating system
 - Highest level of isolation